-Tofu Boy is the latest project by Music Producer and Mastering Engineer, Josh Shirt.
+Tofu Boy is the latest project by our Music Producer and Mastering Engineer, Josh Shirt.

-On Tofu Boy songs, Josh is behind every part of the music, from song composition to recording and production, to mastering.
+On Tofu Boy songs, Josh is behind every part of the music, from lyrics, to song composition, recording and production, and mastering.
 Josh also plays all of the instruments in Tofu Boy and sings lead vocals.

 His production has convinced uninformed listeners that Tofu Boy is a complete rock band (as in this podcast) and not one man doing everything himself.

-Shark Attack started life as a stream of thought about capitalism, celebrity culture and the impending doom of the climate crisis, scribbled into a notepad in a coffee shop in Philadelphia, PA.
+Shark Attack started life as a stream of thought scribbled into a notepad in a coffee shop in Philadelphia, PA.

 Josh searched through a “work in progress” folder on his computer containing musical ideas, riffs and hooks (saved from improvisational sessions on the guitar and keys) and found a catchy and powerful guitar hook, written about a month earlier, pinned with a note that it would make the “perfect opening” to a rock song.

-And so it became the “perfect opening” for Shark Attack!
+And so it became the “perfect opening” to Shark Attack!

-The quirky melody heard in Shark Attack’s vocals emerged quite spontaneously.
-Josh experimented with singing the lyrics over the chord progression, captured a few phone recordings of his experiments, and then listened back and chose the best results.
+The melody heard in Shark Attack’s quirky vocal delivery emerged quite spontaneously.
+Josh experimented with different melodies over the new chord progression, captured a few phone recordings of his experiments, and then listened back and chose the best results.

 Here is the song’s demo.
 It shows the bare bones of the song at this point, before lyrical substitutions, a chorus with lyrics, production, mixing and mastering.

-Following his friend’s advice he decided to swap some of the British colloquialisms for more universal ones (Living in the USA, Josh performs to USA audiences more often).
+Following his friend’s advice he decided to swap some of the British colloquialisms for more universal ones (Josh performs to USA audiences most often).
 To give an example of this, the opening line “Do you remember when video cassettes stacked the rack” became “Do you remember when VHS stacked the rack”.